SurjeetKaur/SURJEET_KAUR_PORTFOLIO/README.md

 # Getting Started:
 To view the website, simply open the index.html file in a web browser or select option to run on live Server(Extension) in Visual Studio Code

-# License:
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 # Author:
 Surjeet Kaur - Web Developer and Designer